petabyt/fp/README.md

 A profile (you could also call it a 'recipe') stores all information needed to produce a jpeg from a raw file.
-Most Fuji cameras are capable of applying these profiles to existing raw files, allowing settings for a photo to be altered afterwards and produce jpegs as if they were taken on the scene.
+Most Fuji cameras are capable of applying these profiles to existing raw files, allowing settings for a photo to be altered afterward and produce jpegs as if they were taken on the scene.

 This library aims to be able to parse and validate profile formats used by [X Raw Studio](https://fujifilm-x.com/global/products/software/x-raw-studio/), mainly the raw data structure sent over PTP/USB.